bgamari/ghc-wiki-import/getting-started.md

-THis page tells you how to get started with hacking on GHC.
+This page tells you how to get started with hacking on GHC.

 ## Getting GHC to build on your machine